Rug up and wander through New York’s iconic holiday markets with a cup of hot cocoa or a mug of mulled wine.

 Grand Central Terminal, East 42nd Street

-Probably the best thing about the Grand Central Holiday Fair is the location: it’s housed in the historic Vanderbilt Hall near the main terminal hall at Grand Central Station.
+Probably the best thing about the Grand Central Holiday Fair is the location: it’s housed in the historic Vanderbilt Hall near the main hall at Grand Central Terminal.

 That means you can soak up the festive fun without having to brave New York’s icy winter temperatures outside.